 Information for UMD Students

 QUEST invites talented freshmen to apply to the program each year during winter break.
-Students interested in applying by February 2021 must meet the following criteria:
+Applications are now closed for the 2020-21 academic year and will reopen next winter break.

 QUEST gave me the space to develop personal skills like public speaking and networking within a quasi-professional environment.
 QUEST students leave with a well-rounded toolbox that allows them to succeed in any path they choose.
 QUEST at its heart is a big family and provides a very warm and welcoming environment for students.
 It has been my favorite part of my college experience.